zizy2003/My-Projects/NetflixMoviesAndTVShows/README.md

 - 2,676 are TV series.
 This confirms the platform's emphasis on movies, but also shows a significant presence of TV series.

->  4.Genre diversity - 19K mentions
+>  4. Genre diversity - 19K mentions
 Most popular genres:
 - Dramas (14.5%),
 - Comedies (13.4%),